-The Group's Spare Parts segment currently offers a comprehensive portfolio of spare parts at 29 locations.
+The Group's Spare Parts segment currently offers a comprehensive portfolio of spare parts at 34 locations.
 The spare parts warehouses are usually integrated into the company's service centers in strategic locations.
-They stock over 54,000 original spare parts from all brands of the machinery sector, which are transported directly and speedily to the customer's site by the company's fleet of service vehicles whenever required.
+They stock over 62,000 original spare parts from all brands of the machinery sector, which are transported directly and quickly to the customer's site by the company's fleet of service vehicles whenever required.
 The Group benefits from the constantly growing demand for spare parts.
 Gross profit margin in this business segment is much higher than for new machinery, which is typical for this industry.

-Russian manufacturers, which can develop the production of analogues, are becoming a source of supplies for the Group.
+Russian manufacturers, which can develop the production of analogues, are becoming a source of supplies for the Group as well.

-The Group's Customer Service offers not only the installation, commissioning and regular maintenance of agricultural machinery and road construction machinery and equipment, but also repairs in the event of technical defects (including engine overhauls, remote maintenance and diagnostics, rehabilitation of holes by surfacing and boring) and the replacement of wearing parts.
+The Group's Customer Service offers not only the installation, commissioning and regular maintenance of agricultural machinery and road construction machinery and equipment, but also repairs in the event of technical defects (including engine overhauls, remote maintenance and diagnostics), and the replacement of wearing parts.